The “Services and Other” is one of Tesla’s reportable business segments in its quarterly and annual reports.

 The plot above shows the ratio of services and other revenue to total revenue expressed in percentage.

-As of 3Q 2020, Tesla’s “services and other” revenue segment contributed about 8% of sales to total revenue, illustrating the growing importance of this business segment towards revenue generation.
+As of 1Q 2021, Tesla’s “services and other” revenue ratio stood at 7%, illustrating the modest role of this business segment towards revenue generation.

 Tesla Services Revenue Sequential Growth Rate

 On average, Tesla’s service revenue sequential growth for the past 20+ quarters is about 15%.

 The quarterly growth for services sales was particularly impressive in 2018 when Tesla was ramping the production and delivery of Model 3.

 However, the quarterly growth rate for services revenue tapered down in 2019 and subsequently dropped to -13% in 2Q 2020.

 The sequential growth rates recovered to growth again in 2020, driven mainly by the record vehicle delivery in the same year.